Arnaiz23/TuManga/Documentation/Documentation.md

 * Alerts of the data.message in Platform
 * Functional platform Users (Create user)
 * Change the role in the usersTable
+* Create USer -> message This email exists and other

 ### Views for public